tsmithcode/mom-youre-fired/README.md

 👉 [Buy on Stripe](YOUR_STRIPE_LINK_2)

 > 10% of net proceeds goes to STEM + sports for inner-city youth (Baltimore + Atlanta).

+## ATL Tech Village Speaking Blurb
+>“This is an open GitHub book launch that proves you can ship IP, protect ownership, accept Stripe, and still pledge 10% to the community.
+It’s called Mom, You’re Fired.
+It’s about behavior beating brilliance.
+And it’s dedicated to working moms who were our first investors.”